jovotech/jovo-framework/integrations/slu-lex/docs/README.md

 # Lex SLU Integration

-Turn speech input into structured meaning with the Jovo Framework integration for Amazon Lex.
+Turn speech or text input into structured meaning with the Jovo Framework integration for Amazon Lex.

 ## Introduction